The Cool Girl trap is back. Hard.

 The Gone Girl connection: Three unreliable women, three self-serving narratives, and the terrifying realization that memory itself is a performance.

-2. The Storm Reaper by Kristen Van Nest (2026)
+2. Perfect Modern Wife by Kristen Van Nest (2025)

 3. Sharp Objects by Gillian Flynn